This Eco tour offers the possibility to enjoy of the amazing fauna and flora of Galapagos southern islands on board of the Eden yacht.

 Charles Darwin Research Station Visit

-This area is also where the Charles Darwin Research Station is located.
-This scientific organization was started in 1964 and works to preserve the ecosystem of the Galápagos Islands through the conservation efforts of researchers, scientists, and volunteers.
-While the actual offices are not open to the visiting public, the research station does have a study location for international scientists and environmental education for the local population.
+This area also houses the Charles Darwin Research Station, a scientific organization initiated in 1964, which works to preserve the Galápagos' ecosystem through the conservation efforts of scientists, researchers, and volunteers.
+While the offices themselves are not open to visitors, the research station provides a study location for international scientists and environmental education for the local community.

 Highlands Giant Tortoises Visit

-At the end of the day you will head to Santa Cruz’s lush highlands to visit the El Chato Reserve.
-The reserve is the best place to see giant tortoises in their natural environment.
-You can also explore the reserve’s lagoon and lava tunnels.
-Keep an eye out for owls while exploring the tunnels’ as they are often found roosting in the entrances.
+Head to Santa Cruz’s verdant highlands and the El Chato Reserve, a perfect place to see giant tortoises in their natural environment.
+Explore the reserve’s lagoon and lava tunnels, keeping an eye out for owls that often roost in the tunnels’ entrances.